alexprivalov/qmake-scm/README.md

   Added in version `1.2`.

+## Testing

+Tests for this project are maintained in a separate repository [QMake SCM Tests](https://gitlab.com/dm0/qmake-scm-tests).

+A separate repository allows to keep code of this repository clean.

 ## Known issues

 1. Some versions of Qt on windows platform have a bug resulting in `sed`